 The MUTE key temporarily silences the audible alarm.
-The time the alarm is temporarily silenced is programmable by the user (see MUTE TIMEOUT).
+The time the alarm is temporarily silenced is programmable by you (see MUTE TIMEOUT).
 When the mute period ends, the audible alarm turns back on if the alarm condition is still present.

-NOTE: The user can program the audible alarm to be permanently turned off (see AUDIBLE ALM).
+NOTE: You can program the audible alarm to be permanently turned off (see AUDIBLE ALM).